 While all applicants to the Studio Art degree program must upload a digital portfolio to SlideRoom, many prospective students will also want to participate in an in-person portfolio review.
-Few experiences, though, provoke more anxiety for prospective students than the in-person portfolio review.
-Students present their most heartfelt work, and fear judgement and rejection in return.
+Below is some helpful information regarding your portfolio review.

 At UConn we regard the portfolio review process as the beginning of a conversation with you.
 The portfolio lets us get to know you as an artist – what your strengths and weaknesses are, what your art experiences have been, where your passions and interests lie.

 What happens during a portfolio review?

 The faculty member will look at your work and ask you to talk about it (for example, the process of making the work, the subject matter, what you were thinking about, whether you see the work as successful).
 We may also ask you about your art experiences in high school, your vision of the future, and your goals as an artist.